Graduate Certificate in Teaching and Learning with Emerging Technologies

 Designing, developing, and learning within digital environments presents new challenges to our understanding of knowledge and skills; to the assessment of learning; and to understanding what constitutes effective participation in such environments.
 Using both collaborative and independent work, within this course, students will study the nascent literature on digital environment evaluation and will seek to explore and define models of interactions and their assessment that can provide direction, support, and insight to designers and instructors of digital environments.
 Upon studying the rich, diverse, and novel ways in which humans can work in these environment and the many emerging and readily-available feedback tools (such as, polling, analytics, monitoring, interaction-capturing device, video and audio tape archives), students will consider ways to value, document, capture, analyze, and evaluate the complex formal and informal ways that learners are making meaning within technologymediated learning-and-communications environments.
 Students will examine the ways that present systems (schools, game companies, Internet-based organizations and the like) are monitoring and tracking learning, training, and progress within their organizations, gathering insight into their own instructional development and assessment needs from these studies.
 Emphasis will be placed on students studying, designing, and evaluating the emerging landscape of digital assessment and applying these understandings to their own instructional needs.

-Facilitating Learning with Emerging Technologies in Blended and Online Environments: Capstone - 3 cr.
+Facilitating Learning with Emerging Technologies in Blended & Online Environments - 3 cr.

 Students will consider facilitation and teaching approaches that enhance participant learning, engagement, collaboration and success.
 The seminar will involve engagement in related theory and practice of teaching in online and blended environments.
 Topics will include new literacies and digital epistemologies, rethinking teaching pedagogy, mediating the co-creation of knowledge within networks, and accessing and creating digital resources.
 Participants will develop, demonstrate and evaluate learning activities individually and in teams.
 Topics will include areas such as the use of games, social media in teaching, badging, and critical literacies for all generations of learners.